esmBot/esmBot/docs/custom-commands.md

 - `this.content`: A string of the raw content of the command message, excluding the prefix and command name.
 - `this.reference`: An object that's useful if you ever decide to reply to a user inside the command.
 You can use [`Object.assign`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) to combine your message content with this parameter.

-The options only available with "application"/slash commands are listed below:
+The options only available with application (slash and context menu) commands are listed below:

 - `this.interaction`: An Eris [`CommandInteraction`](https://abal.moe/Eris/docs/CommandInteraction) object of the incoming slash command data.
 - `this.optionsArray`: A raw array of command options.
 Should rarely be used.
+- `this.success`: A boolean value that causes the bot to respond with a normal message when `true`, or an "ephemeral" message (a message that's only visible to the person who ran the command) when `false`.

 Some static fields are also available and can be set depending on your command.
 These fields are listed below: